I want to travel over seas and work in Canada in a ski resort for 6-12 months.

 The voice in your head telling you to go travel knows more about what will make you truly fulfilled than the voice telling you to stay home.
 You already know what life at home will be like.
 You don't know what will happen when you travel.
 Answer the call to adventure, doors will open for you!

 Cameron, I've been to Spain, San Francisco, Paris, Jerusalem on my own, and there's nothing like it.
 Travelling solo is an experience that will change you for the better, and in so many ways.
 You connect with people from all over the world, you gain a strong sense of independence, you can handle anything once you've managed to travel alone in a foreign land.
-DO IT! :) over 3 years agoAnswered by RandomStranger via WorldNomads.com
+DO IT! :) almost 4 years agoAnswered by RandomStranger via WorldNomads.com

 I was always wondered if I read travelling storys, I felt that I also want to go somewhere but I had just played for time, I had never stepped forward, I was just planning, planning, planning.
 Then I stopped thinking about how-when-where, and the result is here: I have arrived to another country for living 6 month.
 I was nervous of flying, and the new things but I was just going and going with this feeling, I didn't look back.
 And I didn't regret it.